 3 ways you can use Power BI to access ERP data

-One of the many strengths with Power BI is the ability to access enterprise resource planning (ERP) data and liberate this data within the organization for analysis.
+One of the many strengths of Power BI is the ability to access enterprise resource planning (ERP) data and liberate this data within the organization for analysis.
 Unfortunately, this creates challenges within organizations with highly functional ERPs and massive investments in tools like SAP, Dynamics, and Oracle.

 Option 1: Direct query mode

 Virtually no organizations are using direct query mode for this reason, except in cases where the ERP produces schematized data that’s semantically intelligible.
-HANA does this, and also supports in-memory caching, but most other tools do not, and so that is why most customers elect to use Import Mode for ERP data access.
+HANA does this and also supports in-memory caching, but most other tools do not, and so that is why most customers elect to use Import Mode for ERP data access.

 Option 2: Import mode